 Regulatory Compliance as a Strategic Weapon

-Regulations in the financial sector are especially numerous and complicated.
+Regulatory compliance in the financial sector is especially numerous and complicated.
 These regulations frequently overlap and sometimes contradict each other.
 The schedules are complex and deadlines change frequently, but institutions are expected to be ready regardless.
-Ten years the financial crisis, we’re seeing institutions struggle to meet the complexity of these regulations.
+Ten years after the financial crisis, we’re seeing institutions struggle to meet the complexity of these regulations.

-There has been a slowdown in new regulations in the last few years, giving institutions the breathing room needed to start thinking more strategically about their compliance programs.
-However, regulators are already looking at new areas of interests today.
+There has been a slowdown in new regulatory compliance in the last few years, giving institutions the breathing room needed to start thinking more strategically about their compliance programs.
+However, regulators are already looking at new areas of interest today.

 Some of the new regulations are specifically targeted at the management and integrity of data, such as BCBS 239 from the Basel Committee for Banking Stability.
 This global regulation, which became effective in May 2018, is driving the need for greater data infrastructure and investment.

 Other areas of interest for regulators include the global impact of Fintech and managing the influx of new market entrants.
 There is now the possibility of non-bank institutions entering financial services.
 One example is Amazon, who recently inquired about a banking license.
 These developments are sure to generate new regulations that all institutions need to prepare for.

 Tug of War: Stress Between Banks and Regulators

 Both the regulators and financial institutions had been severely tested in the post-recession era.
 This has resulted in stress and trust issues in the financial system.